GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Discussion

-Outflows detected in COS-AGN are less extended than what assumed in literature works using unresolved slit spectroscopy, especially at these redshifts \citep[e.g., $\Rmax\simeq7$~kpc,][]{bischetti2017}.
-These are equal to twice the maximum radii ($\langle\Rmax\rangle\simeq2.5$~kpc) and seven times the flux-weighted radii ($\langle\Rmax\rangle\simeq1$~kpc) of COS-AGN, while the radii reported in \citet{shen2016} can be even larger ($R\simeq5-15$~kpc)\footnote{We note that these values are mentioned in the main text of \citet{shen2016} but are not tabulated in the provided catalog.
+Outflows detected in COS-AGNi are less extended than what assumed in literature works using unresolved slit spectroscopy, especially at these redshifts \citep[e.g., $\Rmax\simeq7$~kpc,][]{bischetti2017}.
+These are equal to twice the maximum radii ($\langle\Rmax\rangle\simeq2.5$~kpc) and seven times the flux-weighted radii ($\langle\Rmax\rangle\simeq1$~kpc) of COS-AGNi, while the radii reported in \citet{shen2016} can be even larger ($R\simeq5-15$~kpc)\footnote{We note that these values are mentioned in the main text of \citet{shen2016} but are not tabulated in the provided catalog.
 We thus chose not to include outflow measurements from this work in our comparison given the absence of such an info target by target.}.
-There is also indication that Extremely-Red Quasars (ERQs) show more compact (by roughly a factor $2\times$) and faster outflows (by roughly a factor $3\times$) compared to blue AGN \citep{perrotta2019,lau2024_ifuperrotta}, and that Type 2 AGN show more extended outflows compared to Type 1 AGN \citep{tozzi2024}.
-Moreover, \citet{tozzi2024} showed that Compton-Thick AGN (i.e., highly obscured, $\log N_{\rm H}>24$, in the X-rays) harbor faster outflows compared to their Type 1 and less-obscured counterparts matched in AGN bolometric luminosity, suggesting a relevant role of radiation pressure on dust in outflow acceleration.
-The findings of \citeauthor{perrotta2019}, \citeauthor{lau2024_ifuperrotta} and \citeauthor{tozzi2024} can be interpreted in terms of the evolutionary scenario from obscured accretion to shining AGN through the ``blow-out'' phase \citep[e.g.,][]{lapi2014} at different AGN power.
+There is also indication that Extremely-Red Quasars (ERQs) show more compact (by roughly a factor $2\times$) and faster outflows (by roughly a factor $3\times$) compared to blue AGNi \citep{perrotta2019,lau2024_ifuperrotta}, and that Type 2 AGNi show more extended outflows compared to Type 1 AGNi \citep{tozzi2024}.
+Moreover, \citet{tozzi2024} showed that Compton-Thick AGNi (i.e., highly obscured, $\log N_{\rm H}>24$, in the X-rays) harbor faster outflows compared to their Type 1 and less-obscured counterparts matched in AGN bolometric luminosity, suggesting a relevant role of radiation pressure on dust in outflow acceleration.
+The findings of \citeauthor{perrotta2019}, \citeauthor{lau2024_ifuperrotta} and \citeauthor{tozzi2024} can be interpreted in terms of the evolutionary scenario from obscured accretion to shining AGNi through the ``blow-out'' phase \citep[e.g.,][]{lapi2014} at different AGN power.